tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 - aggregation protocols may use a variety of secure computation techniques, including enclaves, MPC, and HE;
 - the approach should target both easy experimentation as well as practical production deployment.

-The proposed design is based on [TFF 0.9.0](https://github.com/tensorflow/federated/releases/tag/v0.9.0); please see [Inside TensorFlow Federated](./inside-tensorflow-federated.md) for more background information.
+The proposed design is based on [TFF 0.9.0](https://github.com/tensorflow/federated/releases/tag/v0.9.0) with additional background information available in [Inside TensorFlow Federated](./inside-tensorflow-federated.md) and [Integration Strategies](./integration-strategies.md).

 ## Motivation

-Secure aggregation has been part of the privacy answer in federated learning from early on, and remains an open area for experimentation as no single solution is a perfect fit for all environments.
+Secure aggregation has been part of the privacy answer in federated learning since early on, but remains an open area for experimentation as no single solution is a perfect fit for all environments.
 For example, secure aggregation protocols optimized for a large group of volatile Internet users is vastly different from protocols optimized for a small set of reliable servers running in a cluster.
 This proposal addresses this need in a modular approach, essentially suggesting the use of TFF for designing federated algorithms while using TFE for designing secure aggregation protocols.

 ## Design Proposal